jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="5_9_3_3"></a>
 #### [↖](#5_9)[↑](#5_9_3_2)[↓](#5_9_4) Private Hosted Zones
 * Route 53 health checkers are outside the VPC
-* They can’t access private endpoints (private VPC or on-premise resource)
+* They can’t access private endpoints (private VPC or on-premises resource)

 Options:
 * To check a resource within a VPC, you must assign a public IP address.